Go Pro HD Hero 4 Review

 I have to say I am very, very impressed with the video quality from the Go Pro HD Hero 4 providing you edit it well and render correctly.
 As you saw above, the footage from the Phantom 2 quadcopter was fantastic and when watched on a 1080p TV, it is stunning…really.

 The following clips were all taken in France using the Feiyu Tech G3 Ultra hand held gimbal specifically designed for the Go Pro HD Hero 3 and 4.
 Again, they look amazing on a full HD TV but not quite as good when uploaded to various video hosting sites.

 Best watched in HD

 As mentioned above, shooting in 4K and downsizing to output as 1080p gives much better video quality than shooting natively in 1080p.
-To enable shooting in 4K for extended periods, you are going to need a decent (fast) memory card (my previous card used in the HD Hero 3 was not good and kept stopping) such as the SanDisk Extreme PRO 64GB microSDXC UHS-I/U3 Memory Card.
+To enable shooting in 4K for extended periods, you are going to need a decent (fast) memory card.
+My previous card used in the HD Hero 3 was not good and kept stopping.
+A card such as the SanDisk Extreme PRO 64GB microSDXC UHS-I/U3 Memory Card should suffice.